 Start your solar journey.

-We think they are.
-By installing solar panels and battery storage at your home, you could see savings of up to £809 a year on your electricity bills.
 With the Smart Export Guarantee (SEG), you can also get money paid back for exporting excess solar energy you generate back to the grid.

 Why are solar panels good?